hlrydev/Discord-Skz-bots/README.md

 ## IMPORTANT NOTE

 *This project dates back to 2021 and represents an exploration of Python programming and Discord bot development.
 While I'm not actively working with Python currently, I can explain the core logic and concepts implemented in these bots.
 The project demonstrates understanding of event-driven programming, API integration, and user interaction design.*

+Bot tokens are not currently working due to the project being public.

 Created by **Hillary C.**